Local Node Differential Privacy: Separating Degrees-Only and Unrestricted Noninteractive LNDP

 \usetikzlibrary{shapes.geometric}

-For \textit{non-private} algorithms, it is easy to distinguish between $\distgreg{t}$ and $\distgstar{t}$ (when $0<t<n-1$) regardless of whether one is given the nodes' edge lists or just the nodes' degrees: if the input graph $G$ contains at least one node $i$ with degree $n-1$, then $G$ must be starpartite; otherwise, it is regular.
-(In contrast, some problems, such as distinguishing two different perfect matchings, are hard to tell apart in the degrees-only setting regardless of privacy constraints.)
+For non-private algorithms, distinguishing $\distgreg{t}$ from $\distgstar{t}$ is easy for all $t\in[0,n-1]$, even in the degrees-only setting: if the input graph $G$ has a node of degree $n-1$, then $G$ is starpartite; otherwise, it is regular.
+(In contrast, some problems, such as distinguishing two different perfect matchings, remain hard in the degrees-only setting even without privacy constraints.)

 For \textit{unrestricted} \edLNDP algorithms, we show the distributions are also distinguishable for some $t = \poly\bigl(\frac{\log(1/\del)}{\eps}\bigr)$.
 The structure of our distinguishing algorithm, which is inspired by locality-sensitive hashing, is described in \Cref{sec:unrestricted-star-vs-reg}.
 Its guarantees are summarized in the following theorem.